The Hidden Costs of Outdated Accounting Processes

 Hidden costs related to vendor payables may include missed early pay discounts, late fees, paying inaccurate amounts, and incorrect accounts charged.
 The implementation of a paperless approval process and online invoice backup can significantly improve these financial headaches and position your firm on a more future-driven path.

-The costs listed above are examples where expenses are higher, but a poor accounting process can also cost you in revenue.
-Many potential clients ask for a financial package to view the economic health and viability of a firm before awarding jobs.
-If there are errors in your reports or you are unable to provide the requested information, you may not win those projects even if your firm is highly qualified.
+The costs listed above are examples of higher expenses, but a poor accounting process can also cost you revenue.
+Many potential clients ask for a financial package to assess a firm’s economic health and viability before awarding jobs.
+If your reports contain errors or you are unable to provide the requested information, you may not win those projects even if your firm is highly qualified.

 What can you do to avoid these challenges?